 Native to parts of Asia, the spotted lanternfly is actually a planthopper, not a fly, with needlelike mouthparts that pierce plant stems and draw out sap.
 When the nymphs and adults feed in large numbers, as they tend to do, they seriously weaken plants.
-Grapes, hops, and tree-of-heaven (Ailanthus altissima) are among the favored hosts, but this pest can feed on a wide range of woody and herbaceous plants and poses a significant threat to various aspects of the agriculture and forestry industries.
+Grapes (Vitis spp. and cvs., Zones 3-10), hops (Humulus lupulus, Zones 4-8), and tree-of-heaven (Ailanthus altissima, Zones 4-8) are among the favored hosts, but this pest can feed on a wide range of woody and herbaceous plants and poses a significant threat to various aspects of the agriculture and forestry industries.

 Spotted lanternflies pose major problems for home landscapes as well.
 Fortunately, they don’t bite or sting, so they don’t offer a direct threat to people or animals.
 Their feeding does draw nutrients away from plant growth, however, and the insects release large quantities of sticky “honeydew,” to the point where outdoor activities under infested trees can be extremely unpleasant.
 The sugary honeydew also encourages the development of black sooty mold, which discolors buildings, vehicles, paving, plants, and outdoor furniture and is difficult to remove completely.